kriszyp/xstyle/README.md

 combining @import'ed stylesheets into parent stylesheets to reduce requests.
 Second, it will perform CSS minification, eliminating unnecessary whitespace and comments.
-Xstyle will also isolate extensions into a special property that allows the xstyle parser to run signficantly faster with built stylesheet.
+Xstyle will also isolate extensions into a special property that allows the xstyle parser to run signficantly faster with a built stylesheet.
 To run the build tool, run the build.js with node, providing a path to a stylesheet or directory of stylesheets to process, and a target to save the stylesheet to.
 For example, if we want to build app.css, we could do: